o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/gpu.md

     `cloth_EnableCUDA = 1`

-1. Run Lumberyard Editor\.
+1. Run O3DE Editor\.
 This also runs the Asset Processor in the background\.

 1. Verify that the NVIDIA Cloth Gem is running cloth simulation on the GPU by looking for the following line in the game log or in the editor console output: